Find Trade Colleges

 Out of the 9 schools in Iowa that were part of this year’s ranking, Western Iowa Tech Community College landed the # 3 spot on the list.
 Western Iowa Tech Community College is a medium-sized public school located in the city of Sioux City.

-In-state tuition fees for undergraduate students at Western Iowa Tech Community College are $4,922 per year.
+Western Iowa Tech Community College undergraduate students pay an average of $4,922 in in-state tuition and fees each year.
 The average amount in student loans that allied health majors at Western Iowa Tech Community College take out while working on their Undergraduate Certificate is $8,411.

-In-state tuition fees for undergraduate students at NICC are $6,270 per year.
+NICC undergraduate students pay an average of $6,270 in in-state tuition and fees each year.
 Allied Health majors at NICC take out an average of $17,206 in student loans while working on their Undergraduate Certificate.

-NICC did well in our overall quality rankings, too.
-It placed #2 on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Iowa list.
+NICC also made our Best Allied Health Professions Undergraduate Certificate Trade Schools in Iowa list, coming in at #2.

-Full Allied Health Professions at Northeast Iowa Community College Report
+Read full report on Allied Health Professions at Northeast Iowa Community College

-You’ll join some of the best and brightest minds around you if you attend Hawkeye Community College.
-The school came in at #5 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Iowa list.
-Located in the small city of Waterloo, Hawkeye Community College is a public school with a small student population.
+You’ll be in good company if you decide to attend Hawkeye Community College.
+It ranked #5 on our 2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Iowa list.
+Located in the small city of Waterloo, Hawkeye Community College is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Hawkeye Community College are $6,090 a year.